 With the drought of the 1970s, organizations devoted to development began to emerge.
 Their numbers grew in the 1980s because of the increase in economic programs designed to support the poorest populations of Senegal.
 In the 1990s, the first human rights organizations were established, and they played a major role in the country’s democratization processes.
 The strong mobilization of women’s organizations in the 1990s and early 2000s also paved the way for important gains in gender equality, especially with the passing of the Law on Gender Parity in 2010.

 Senegalese civil society is regulated by a generally favorable legal framework.
 Organizations carry out their activities freely so long as they respect the laws and regulations in force.
 A large number of NGOs have registered with the Ministry of the Interior, but many unregistered organizations are also active.
 NGOs are defined as “non-profit private associations or organizations whose goal is to offer support to development in Senegal and that are accepted in this capacity by the government.”
-They are governed by the Civil and Commercial Obligations Code (CCOC) and Decrees No. 96-03 and No. 2015-145.
+They are regulated by the Civil and Commercial Obligations Code (CCOC) and Decrees No. 96-03 and No. 2015-145.